friflo/ECS-wiki/README.md

 > Relations are not implemented as components to avoid *archetype fragmentation*.

 > [Hierarchy / Scene tree](docs/entity.md#hierarchy) used to setup a child/parent relationship between entities.
-> En entity in the hierarchy provide direct access to its children and parent.
+> An entity in the hierarchy provide direct access to its children and parent.

-> [Systems](docs/systems.md) are optional and used to group a sequence of queries or custom operations.
+> [Systems](docs/systems.md) are optional.
+They are used to group queries or custom operations.
 > Systems support logging and realtime monitoring to find bottlenecks.